cpbotha/nvpy/README.md

 DISCLAIMER
 ----------
 If nvpy blows up your computer, loses your job or just deletes all your notes, I am NOT liable for anything.
+Also see the liability clause at the end of the new BSD licence text in the COPYRIGHT file.

 That being said, I use nvpy daily on my own precious notes database and it hasn't disappointed me (yet).